coybit/coybit.github.io/_drafts/apple_does_not_slow_iphone_down_we_do.markdown

+---
+layout: post
-## Apple doesn't slow iPhone down, we do
+title:  "apple doesn't slow iPhone down, we do"
+---

 ### Part I: I lost my brand new iPhone ☹️
 I lost my iPhone XS three weeks ago.
 I don't want to buy a new one again any time soon.
 So I fished my old iPhone 5s out of my drawer.
 Setting it up, I noticed it is slow.
 To be accurate, it was too slow.
 Slower than when I was using it as my main device/phone.
 It's unbearable.
 Why is it so?
 What happened in the last 2-3 months?
 [Has Apple done some magic to persuade me to buy a new phone](https://webcache.googleusercontent.com/search?q=cache:CNH3hYYmNXEJ:https://www.huffpost.com/entry/apple-new-iphones_n_5967626)?